ImagingDataCommons/conversion_mirax_dicom/README.md

 ### Potential problems (identified by manual inspection)
 - Specimen UID different for each SOPInstance in Series -> should be the same
-- Default ICC profile valid?
-- AnatomicPathologySpecimenTypesCode -> could not even find that attribute
-- Photometric Interpretation?
-- Is compression method ISO_10918_1 fine?
 - X Offset in Slide Coordinate System --> how can I check that?
 - Are 10 DICOM levels too much?
-How can this be influenced during conversion?